 Customers may purchase devices whose primary function is copying from DFA state contracts.
 If the device purchased from the DFA contract will be networked and the total purchase price is over $250,000 (or if the total cost for the term of a lease is over $250,000), the customer must submit an Exemption Request for ITS and the Office of the CIO approval.
 This process ensures that ITS and the Office of the CIO are aware of purchases of large networked print devices that will potentially need to interface with the State and/or university Data Center.

-Devices that are purchased to function primarily as network or stand-alone printers may be
+Devices that are purchased to function primarily as network or stand-alone printers

 Document imaging and management systems scan, store, index, and retrieve documents and other business data electronically.
 Documents are converted to digitized images, typically via a document scanner.
 Standard components of document management systems include document capture, document storage and archiving, document indexing and retrieval, document exporting capability, and security to protect documents from unauthorized access.

 Document imaging and document management, including hardware, software, imaging services, and/or any other related consulting services, are within the purview of ITS and the Office of the CIO.